catinsurance/IsaacBlueprints/docs/tutorials/crash_course/item_pools.md

     - REPENTOGON
 ---

-Item Pools are the primary method of finding and obtaining your custom collectibles with a run.
+Item Pools are the primary method of finding and obtaining your custom collectibles within a run.

 ## itempools.xml
-Once you have [items defined in an `items.xml` file](../crash_course/passive_item.md) within your mod's content folder, you will need to create an [itempools.xml](https://wofsauge.github.io/IsaacDocs/rep/xml/itempools.html) file in the same folder in order to add your collectibles into various item pools.
+Once you have [items defined in an `items.xml` file](../crash_course/passive_item.md) within your mod's `content` folder, you will need to create an [itempools.xml](https://wofsauge.github.io/IsaacDocs/rep/xml/itempools.html) file in the same folder in order to add your collectibles into various item pools.

 ```XML
 <ItemPools>